itu-itis/git-fundamentals-draft-itu-itis21-ozkula21/README.md

-# :wave: The Basics of GitHub MODIFIED BY AHSEN BEYZA OZKUL 150210312
+# :wave: The Basics of GitHub MODIFIED BY AHSEN BEYZA OZKUL, 150210312

 ## 🤓 Course overview and learning outcomes